bibermann/doco-cli/docs/configuration.md

 For information on how to use rsync-daemon features via a remote-shell connection, see:
 - https://download.samba.org/pub/rsync/rsync.1#opt--rsh
 - https://download.samba.org/pub/rsync/rsync.1#USING_RSYNC-DAEMON_FEATURES_VIA_A_REMOTE-SHELL_CONNECTION

+The filter items (`.backup.rsync.filter`) are added to the rsync args as `-f FILTER` (see [documentation](https://download.samba.org/pub/rsync/rsync.1#FILTER_RULES)) when the given project and path match.
+You can specify multiple items per project, they are all applied in order when they match.

 ### Configuration schema